 The ideas in the manifesto by today’s standards are extreme and unattainable.
 The abolition of private property is not going to happen and nor should it.

-It’s important to remember the context the manifesto was written in, before deriding it.
+It’s important to remember the context in which the manifesto was written, before deriding it.
 In 1848, a large proportion of the population was destitute and forced to work long hours in horrible conditions.

 Placed in that context, it becomes easier to see how the ideas in the book would be attractive to those at the bottom of the ladder.

 History has shown us that while the ideas of the manifesto may have sounded good in principle, in practice they led to a dystopia and did not bring about the equality envisioned.